Speakers for the 2020 Carolinas Annual Giving Conference will be added here as they are confirmed – so check back!

 JD Beebe is the co-Founder and CEO of ThankView.
 Originally designed to help him and his wife thank their wedding guests with personalized videos, ThankView quickly evolved to a stewardship platform embraced by over 600 universities, non-profits, hospitals and beyond.
 JD regularly presents at CASE, ADRP, AFP and other fundraising conferences and is honored to be presenting here.
 He loves his team, his wife, his dog Smokey, and a great number of other people and things, all of which he’s more than happy to chat about – swing by the ThankView booth and say hello!

-Jonathan Brooks was born and raised in Charlotte, NC and received a degree in history from the University of North Carolina – Wilmington.
-He spent over six years working in fundraising for global non-profits before transitioning to higher education in 2012 via Ruffalo Noel Levitz.
-Joining the University of Houston System (UHS) in 2014, he spent four years leading annual giving through the public phase of their $1 billion campaign.
-Also, while working at UHS he spread-headed the first independent advancement department for the Downtown campus.
-In 2018 he moved back to his home state to take on his current role at Western Carolina University, where he is building the university’s first advancement division.
-He has managed the full spectrum of development, operations, and advancement services activities, but enjoys direct marketing and data management the most.
+Jonathan Brooks is the Director of Annual Giving at Western Carolina University where he also received his master’s degree in Innovation Leadership.
+He spent seven years working for global non-profits before transitioning to higher education in 2012 via Ruffalo Noel Levitz.
+Joining the University of Houston in 2014, he spent four years leading the annual giving department through the public phase of their $1 billion campaign.
+In 2018 he moved back to his home state to take on his current role.
+Throughout his career, he has managed the full spectrum of development, alumni engagement, operations, and advancement services activities.

 Shannon Dale is the Director of Annual Giving for the University of North Carolina Asheville.
 She holds a B.A. in English and French from Elmhurst College and earned her M.A. in English with a specialization in rhetoric and composition from Colorado State University.
 In her role at UNC Asheville, she provides strategic leadership and management of a comprehensive, integrated annual giving program for the University.
 Prior to joining UNC Asheville, she most recently served as the Assistant Director of Development for the College of Liberal Arts at Colorado State University, where she leveraged her communications and public relations experience to develop annual giving materials and programming for the College, crafted development communications, and wrote proposals.
 Her deep appreciation for the Liberal Arts was born out of a childhood spent writing stories for her grandfather, performing in musical groups and in local theatre productions, and from many hours spent in the library where she fell in love with reading.